weaselflink/star-cruiser/README.md

     ./gradlew :server:run

-Then open the URL shown in the logs in a browser
+Then open the following URL in a browser

     http://localhost:35667

 Spawn a ship and click it, now you should see a radar-like UI.
-Try pressing W,A,S,D,P or clicking stuff.
+Try clicking or dragging stuff, also works for touch devices.
+Change ship stations via the buttons on the right.

 ### Thanks to